datalakehouse/docs/docs/products/opensearch/concepts/indices.rst

 The data is distributed within your cluster by mapping each index to a primary shard, which is copied to one or more replica shards to protect your data against hardware failure and to provide additional capacity for read requests.

-DLH for OpenSearch does not place additional restrictions on the number of indices or shards that you can use for your service, but OpenSearch does have a default limit of 1024 shards.
+datalakehouse for OpenSearch does not place additional restrictions on the number of indices or shards that you can use for your service, but OpenSearch does have a default limit of 1024 shards.

 Choosing when to create new indices